 The annual report shall provide information to illustrate the expertise of the members of the Board of Directors, and information on their record of attendance at board meetings.
 In addition, the annual report shall identify which members are considered to be independent.

-Members of the Board of Directors shall be encouraged to own shares in the Company.
+encouraged to own shares in the Company.

 Composition of Board of Directors